zackvf/pomodoro-app/README.md

-# pomodoro-app
+# Pomodoro App

-This is a mobile pomodoro app written with React Native.
+This is a 'pomodoro' timer app intended for use on mobile devices, written with React Native.